Caption: Next Stop ... Ale.

 Hop on board one and head up to Ramsbottom.
 This pretty village is often the highlight of many a journey and no wonder.
 From trendy bars to a real ale brewery, there is plenty to satisfy your appetite for both local history and ale.

 Round off your day out with a trip to Rawtenstall and a bit of a change.
 Aside from a wide selection of olde worlde pubs this town also plays host to the last original temperance bar in Britain.

 For more structure, book a spot on one of our professionally guided tours.
 All tours focus on the history and heritage of the local area, its brewing traditions and the people who shaped them over the centuries.
 Read more about our Rail Ale Trail Guided Tours.

-PLEASE NOTE: Due to the ongoing Covid-19 situation, Rail Ale Trails for 2020 have had to be pulled.
+PLEASE NOTE: Due to the ongoing Covid-19 situation, Rail Ale Trails for 2021 have had to be delayed.
 Watch this space for further developments.
 Anyone who has booked tickets will be contacted by a member of our team.

 The East Lancashire Railway aims to provide a quality experience for all participants by offering a maximum of 25 places per tour.
 Themed tours are available throughout the year and pre-booking is essential.
 The tours start and finish at Bury Bolton Street Station with the option to continue the journey on the railway after the tour.
 All tours require some form of walking, whether that’s the short, level walk from the station to the pub or a more strenuous walk around some of the local scenery, please read each individual tour description carefully.
 Due to the varied terrains on which the tours take place visitors with mobility difficulties are asked to contact the railway prior to booking to discuss individual requirements and tailored tour itineraries.